yeshua453/website/docs/controls/switch.md

 If `track_color` returns a non-null color in the `selected` state, it will be used instead of this color.

+### `adaptive`

+If the value is `True`, an adaptive Switch is created based on whether the target platform is iOS/macOS.

+On iOS and macOS, a `CupertinoSwitch` is created, which has matching functionality and presentation as `Switch`, and the graphics as expected on iOS.
+On other platforms, a Material Switch is created.

+The default value is `False`.
+See the example of usage [here](/docs/controls/cupertinoswitch#cupertinoswitch-and-adaptive-switch).

 ### `autofocus`

 True if the control will be selected as the initial focus.
 If there is more than one control on a page with autofocus set, then the first one added to the page will get focus.

+### `focus_color`

+The [color](/docs/guides/python/colors) to use for the focus highlight for keyboard interactions.

 ### `inactive_thumb_color`